kerimdzhanov/dotenv-flow/README.md

  * `.env.test.local` – for individual test environment values, **ignored** by VCS
  * `.env.production.local` – for production environment values (DB passwords, API keys, etc.), **ignored** by VCS

-Make a note that `.env.*` file names may vary in your project depending on your own needs/preferences, just keep in mind that `.env*.local` files should be untracked (ignored) by your version control system.
+Note that `.env.*` file names may vary in your project depending on your own needs/preferences, just keep in mind that `.env*.local` files should be untracked (ignored) by your version control system.

-Here is an example of the `.gitignore` (or `.hgignore`) file entry to keep it clean:
+Here is an example of the `.gitignore` (or `.hgignore`) file entry to keep it clear:

 ```gitignore
 # local .env* files